barrelstrength/sprout-docs/docs/fields/email-dropdown-field.md

 ![Email Select doesn't display email addresses in your template code](../images/fields/email-select-code.png)

-Additionally, after your Email Select field is submitted, the selected email will be unmasked and can be used to trigger dynamic emails notifications using Sprout Forms or Sprout Email.
+Additionally, after your Email Select field is submitted, the selected email will be unmasked and can be used to trigger dynamic email notifications using Sprout Forms or Sprout Email.

 ### Multiple email addresses